bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

     * tips

 # Annotation todos
+Fix global annotations
+Fix carousel annotation not hiding upon ear click (might need to reconsider making 0 the default, maybe pass -1 to api, then api passes null to component)
-Make dot keys bit numbers
+Pass annotations externally instead of through finalSongs Make dot keys bit numbers
 If single card, just pass it instead of array.
 If just single card, don't have dot keys, and then get dot keys from annotation